hocwebchuan/React-and-MySQL/README.md

   database: 'reactmysql'
 ```

-Import `/news.sql` file into your database.
+Import `/news.sql` file into your database system.

 ## Available Scripts
 In the project directory, follow these steps: